Quotient Categories and Phases

-We begin by introducing phased coproducts and their properties in Section~\ref{sec:ph-coprod}, before describing our most general notion of quotient category in Section~\ref{sec:examplesinquotientcategories}.
-We describe the most general form of the $\plusI{-}$ construction in Section~\ref{sec:phToCoprod}, which requires the existence of a \emph{phase generator}.
+We begin by introducing phased coproducts and their properties in Section~\ref{sec:ph-coprod}, before meeting examples and our most general notion of quotient category in Section~\ref{sec:examplesinquotientcategories}.
+We describe the most general form of the $\GP$ construction in Section~\ref{sec:phToCoprod}, which requires the existence of a phase generator.
 However these technicalities fall away in the setting of monoidal categories which we treat in Section~\ref{sec:monoidal}.

 Following this, we study the construction in the context of other features of our motivating examples, by considering biproducts in Section~\ref{sec:phbiprod}, compact closure in Section~\ref{sec:compact_cats} and finally dagger categories in Section~\ref{sec:daggers}.
 Appendix \ref{app:universality} shows how the $\GP$ construction can be made functorial and given a universal property.